sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

                        min_cells_per_square = 10)
 ```

-##### Notes on filtering parameters
+#### Notes on filtering parameters

 The filtering section of the YAML file provides options to define QC thresholds at the cell-level and sample-level.

-Sample-level filters are particularly useful for studies with microscopy slides including many samples, each of which is only covered by a handful of FOVs (in this scenario, one or two poor-quality FOVs may mean that >50% of the sample is of low-quality, and it may be preferable to remove this sample altogther).
-The user can notably set a minimum number/percent of high-quality cells remaining in the sample for it to be retained (too few cells usually means a sparse sample and biased spatial metrics in downstream analyses), as well as whether cells within low-quality FOVs should all be considered as low-quality or not when tallying the number of high-quality cells in a sample (we recommend to set this to False, as cells/FOVs with bias are usually identified independently in downstream analyses). **Of note, the data will NOT be filtered by the probe QC pipeline: these thresholds are only meant to flag high-quality cells/samples, with the final filtering left to the user, as this is highly study-specific.**
+Sample-level filters are particularly useful for studies with microscopy slides including many samples, each of which is only covered by a few FOVs (in such a scenario, one or two poor-quality FOVs may mean that >50% of the sample is of low-quality, and it may be preferable to remove this sample altogther).
+The user can notably set a minimum number/percent of high-quality cells remaining in the sample for it to be retained (too few cells usually means a sparse sample and biased spatial metrics in downstream analyses), as well as whether cells within low-quality FOVs should all be considered as low-quality or not when tallying the number of high-quality cells in a sample (we recommend to set this to False, as cells/FOVs with bias are usually identified independently in downstream analyses).

+> [!IMPORTANT]
+> **The data will NOT be filtered by the probe QC pipeline: thresholds specified in the YAML file are only meant to flag high-quality cells/samples, with the final filtering left to the user, as it will be highly study-specific.**

-#### 4.3.
+### 4.3.
 Running the pipeline tasks and reviewing results

 Next, run the pipeline using: